huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * Shop on the outer perimeter of the grocery store.
 This is (usually) where all the whole, unprocessed foods are.
 The aisles have most of the processed junk.

 * How to say NO with grace and style?
-	- General Principle: Don’t lie.
-People value honesty.—Just say “I don’t feel like doing X. / I don’t want to do X. (And I don’t have to offer you an excuse and no should be a sufficient enough answer.)”
+	- General Principle: Don't lie.
+People value honesty.—Just say "I don't feel like doing X. / I don't want to do X. (And I don't have to offer you an excuse and no should be a sufficient enough answer.)"
-	1. The awkward pause: just pause, raise an eyebrow, and look at them in silence—Oftentimes when you tell someone you can’t do x because of y, people will give you all kinds of suggestions of how to cancel/postpone x and do y instead.
-People will try to “solve” the problem of why you can’t do something because they see what they want you to do as more important than what’s already on your agenda
+	1. The awkward pause: just pause, raise an eyebrow, and look at them in silence—Oftentimes when you tell someone you can't do x because of y, people will give you all kinds of suggestions of how to cancel/postpone x and do y instead.
+People will try to "solve" the problem of why you can't do something because they see what they want you to do as more important than what's already on your agenda
 	2. Say it with humor
-	3. The soft “no” (“no but”, “thank you but”)
+	3. The soft "no" ("no but", "thank you but")
 	4. Use e-mail bounce backs (like the auto response when someone is out of the office)
-	5. “Let me check my calendar and get back to you.”
+	5. "Let me check my calendar and get back to you."
-	6. “Sounds very interesting, but I will pass it at the moment”
+	6. "Sounds very interesting, but I will pass it at the moment"
-	7. “Yes, but what should I deprioritize?”
+	7. "Yes, but what should I deprioritize?"
-	8. “You are welcome to X. I am willing to Y.”
+	8. "You are welcome to X. I am willing to Y."
-	9. "I can’t do it, but X might be interested."
+	9. "I can't do it, but X might be interested."

 * Ask someone to do you a small favour, so that he or she can ask you to do a big one in the future.